| |

 method of lost wax casting produces unique sculptures with exceptionally fine detail of

-lasting durability, and which are aesthetically warm and ruggedly handsome.
+and which are aesthetically warm and ruggedly handsome.
 Each piece is

-cast and assembled by our artists one at a time, just as the originals were.
-Variations in
+cast and assembled by our artists one at a time, j

-color, finish, size and shape will occur due to the individual craftsmanship inherent in
+color, finish, size and shape will occur due to

-the process. |
+the process.

 |